 This healthy tart is so simple.
 One of the easiest dishes you’ll throw together considering how pretty (!!) it is.
 There’s no baking involved and the whole thing comes together in a snap.
 Slicing the fruit will take you the longest but hey!
 If you slice the fruit the night before, you’ll have this ready in about 15 minutes.

-The tart’s crust is made from two healthy ingredients– nuts and dates.
-The same main two ingredients used to make these two healthy energy bites recipes.
+The tart’s crust is made from two healthy ingredients—nuts and dates.
+The same main two ingredients used to make these healthy dark chocolate almond truffles.
 If you don’t have dates, raisins or even dried cranberries make a great replacement.
 Cashews are preferred for their smooth texture and buttery taste.
 They combine with the dates much easier to make a smooth, moist crust as opposed to harder nuts like almonds.
 Walnuts work too!
 If you have a strong food processor or blender, the crust is easy.
 Pulse the two ingredients together to make a moist “dough” and press it into a tart pan.
 Instead of a tart pan, you can use a regular cake pan or pie dish.

 Now, let your creative juices flow.
 Top the tart with all the fresh fruit you love.
 Nothing is off limits here.
 Make a design or throw it all on top.
 Or slice it up and let your family/friends/guests/fruit lovers decorate their own.

 So how’s this for a protein-packed breakfast?
 Or a healthy dessert.
 It’s my healthier version of traditional fruit pizza or fruit tart and it’s absolutely perfect for Easter morning.
 Or anytime the sun is shining!
 Oh, and pair it with sparkling sangria for a truly fruity celebration.Print

 - Prep Time: 25 minutes

 - Category: Breakfast